Minifig campaigns are focused on highlighting, developing, and fighting over strategic Battlefields.

 At the beginning of a campaign, a Faction's existing territories and resources aren't part of a campaign effort by default.
 Their energy and efforts are devoted to unrelated business and other agendas.
 A vast and powerful empire will have to spend just as much time and effort mobilizing its existing territories as an upstart invader takes to conquer new ones.

-Whenever a player adds Production or Fortification to a Battlefield, a Glory or Sacrifice brick is attached directly to the Battlefield Card.
-If the Battlefield changes hands, the location improvements pass on to the new owners.
+Whenever a player adds Production or Fortification to a Battlefield, they attach a Glory or Sacrifice brick directly to the Battlefield Card.
+If the Battlefield changes hands, the Battlefield improvements pass on to the new owners.
 If the Battlefield is destroyed, players tear up the card and set the pieces on fire.

 11.3 Resource Production